preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 ### Using Content

-The Testing Library philosophy is that the "the more your tests resemble the way your software is used, the more confidence they can give you".
+The Testing Library philosophy is that "the more your tests resemble the way your software is used, the more confidence they can give you".

 The recommended way to interact with a page is by finding elements the way a user does, through the text content.